DurationFull-time 1 year

 You will become confident in self-directed research, experimentation, construction, prototyping and presentation in a variety of media.

-This course will enable you to articulate your position within the community of textile practice, and deepen your understanding of its social and cultural context.
+This degree will enable you to articulate your position within the community of textile practice, and deepen your understanding of its social and cultural context.

 Recent industry partners include: